inbalboa/gnome-bandera/README.md

 ## Configuration

-You can hide a system keyboard layout indicator (with letters) in the extension settings page.
+You can hide the system keyboard layout indicator (with letters) in the extension settings page.

 ## Troubleshooting